webpack/webpack-dev-server/README.md

 ## Support

-We do our best to keep Issues in the repository focused on bugs, features, and needed modifications to the code for the module.
+We do our best to keep issues in the repository focused on bugs, features, and needed modifications to the code for the module.
 Because of that, we ask users with general support, "how-to", or "why isn't this working" questions to try one of the other support channels that are available.